JeffersonLab/clara-docs/docs/guides/framework.md

 A CLARA service interface provides the following functionality:

 -   Hides the details of the implementation
--   Expresses the service’s functions
+-   Expresses the service's functions
 -   Provides parameters for the service operations

 A CLARA service is a software component that offers functionality on a semantic level